shermainelim/WebShop-Transfer-Gold-to-MMORPG-Characters/README.md

 # WebShop-Transfer-Gold-to-MMORPG-Characters
 Created webshop with C# and MSSQL to load game product pages and also a coin purchase that transfer gold to MMORPG game in real time.
 Look at video presentation to understand our whole project.
+Please also check either the WIKI or PDF for more information.

 Hi everyone, before reading this documentation, it is recommended that you see the presentation video to get a better idea of how everything works first.
 PDF documentation is include together with the code when you download.